Distance-coupling as an Approach to Position and Formation Control: Distance-coupled Formation Control

 \subsection{Distance-coupled Formation Results}

 While we do not present a proof for the stability of the distance-coupled formation controller, we can demonstrate empirically its behavior under various initial conditions.
 We first show the response of the policy when the initial conditions are randomly offset around $\Xeq$.
 This will also help to validate our claims on the equilibrium positions defined in Corollary \ref{cor:formation_equilibria}.
-The region of attraction will then be plotted similarly to Figure \ref{fig:single_rotation}, and the results will be compared.

 To validate the response of \eqref{eq:formation_control} we initialize the agent group such that